pogpogpeti/py-hcaptcha/README.md

 # Solving
 The module comes with a built-in solver, utilizing a simple bruteforce method.
 The solver class accepts a Redis or a dict-like object as the database parameter.
+It'll take many attempts to successfully solve a challenge, but this number should decrease as the database grows.

 ```python
 from hcaptcha.solving import Solver